Best daily deals

 The Jabra Elite 85t ($167 at Amazon) are some of the most comfortable feature-rich buds on the market.
 In addition to a small form factor, the Elite 85t house oblong ear tips that fit snuggly within the ear canal.
 Additionally, commuters will enjoy the earbuds’ powerful noise canceling and compact design for easy transport.
 The Elite 85t also host Jabra’s HearThrough feature, which amplifies outside environmental sounds.
 Walking outside on a damp day is a breeze thanks to the buds’ IPX4 water-resistant rating.
 Jabra’s Sound+ app provides a five-band custom EQ, control remapping, and the company’s “Moments” feature to customize the noise canceling level for specific environments.
 The charging case supports USB-C, Qi wireless, and fast charging, with the buds profiting nearly six hours of ANC-enabled playback time.

 Those looking for affordable buds with excellent noise canceling should consider the Samsung Galaxy Buds 2 ($99 at Amazon.)
 These attenuate low frequencies below 100Hz by roughly 20dB, making them sound one-quarter as loud as they would without ANC enabled.
 The Galaxy Buds 2 also enjoy a small and lightweight build, measuring just 17 x 20.9 mm and weighing 5g per bud.
 Wireless connectivity is supported via Bluetooth 5.2 with the SBC, AAC, and Samsung Scalable Codec.
-The latter provides up to 512kbps, 24-bit/ 96kHz audio sampling to compatible Samsung smartphones.
+The last provides up to 512kbps, 24-bit/ 96kHz audio sampling to compatible Samsung smartphones.
 The Galaxy Buds 2 reproduce a broad list of musical genres well, with a pleasing sub-bass boost between 40Hz and 100Hz.
 However, battery life falls short of the Jabra Elite 85t, lasting five hours on a single charge and a five-minute top-up yielding 60 minutes of playtime.
 The buds support Samsung’s Wireless Powershare feature, Qi Wireless charging, and are wired via USB-C.

 Jabra Elite 85t